lirondco/lirondco/README.md

 #### About Me 👧 <a name="about"></a>

 Hi.
 I'm Liron and I am a full stack web developer based in Southern California.
 I mostly code using CSS, HTML, Javascript and Typescript with React (+ Native), Next, Vue, Node, and Express, SalesForce Development, and SQL with PostgreSQL (+ PostGIS) and MySQL.
 I also do unit and integration testing with Jest, Enzyme, Supertest, Chai, and Mocha.
 If what you need is not what I listed, still try asking me anyway.
 I also like maps and graphs.
-Currently contributes to https://spicygreenbook.org/.
-Check them out, they're really awesome.

 I also enjoy video games, the outdoors, cooking, and sometimes I try photography too!

 Check out my [website](https://www.lirondc.com) if you wanna learn more and see colors!

-- 🌱 I’m currently learning GraphQL, French, 廣東話.
+- 🌱 I’m currently learning Web3 Development with Solidity.
 - 💬 Ask me about how to say stuff in Hebrew 🤌🏼.
 Or make you a website.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/liron-de-castro/) || [Twitter](https://twitter.com/lirondecastro) || [liron.decastro@gmail.com](mailto:liron.decastro@gmail.com)
 - 😄 Pronouns: She/Her